ererbe/CR-Clicker/README.md

 Clash Royale: https://clashroyale.com

-I dont anylonger make updates to this game, so I decided to make it public. maybe I will add someday something, but its more ney because I would do the most things differen at this time.
+I dont any longer make updates to this game, so I decided to make it public. maybe I will add someday something, but its more ney because I would do the most things differen at this time.